johnston9/MS3-Shot-Caller/README.md

 <strong>Note 3:</strong> Two values in the images collection, image_name and image_src, share the same names as ones
       in the department collection but this is not actually used by any python function.
 If admin wants to use one of the message images they would do so manually on the spot by right clicking on it.
-      Also they may wish to alter the image_name for various reasons.
+      Also, they may wish to alter the image_name for various reasons.

 <h2 align="center">
 <img src="documentation/readme-images/er.png" width="90%">